Navigating the Gravel

 Why Download:

-Well, apart from being self-sufficient, everyone has missed an arrow even on the best marked event courses.
-Having the route right in front of you not only helps keep you on track, but you also can see what is coming up, which makes you safer, and faster!
+Well, apart from being self-sufficient, most of us have missed an arrow, even on the best marked event courses.
+Having the route on your device right in front of you not only helps keep you on track, but you can also see what is coming up, which makes you safer, and faster!

 Also we think marking courses is a waste of time and resources.
-It’s expensive time consuming and untimately creates more waste and more greenhouse gases.
-Yes I hate to play the environment card, but seriously we can all do our bit to save the planet.
+It’s expensive time consuming and ultimately creates more waste and more greenhouse gases.
+Yes I hesitate to play the environment card, but seriously, we can all do our bit to save the planet.
 This is our little bit.

 Ground Rules: